relvaner/actor4j-core/Readme.md

 This class implements the interface `ActorGroupMember`.

 ### ResourceActor ###
 Workload tasks should not be performed within the `ActorSystem`.
 Because they block the reactive system and it is no longer responsive.
-Therefore the class `ResorceActor` is provided.
+Therefore the class `ResourceActor` is provided.
 These special actors are executed in a separate thread pool, thus avoiding disturbances within the `ActorSystem`.
 It should distinguish stateless (`@Stateless`) and stateful (`@Stateful`) actors.
 The advantage of this distinction lies in the fact that stateless actors can be executed in parallel.

 ### ActorWithRxStash ###
 The `ActorWithRxStash` class implements the queue `stash`, from the class `Actor`.
 With `stash`, messages can be temporarily stored, which are not to be processed immediately. `RxStash` provides access to `stash` as an observer by using `RxJava` [[9](#9)].
 This allows a comfortable access to `stash` (filters, transformations, aggregators, etc.).